The Christians’ Witness

 While all Christians are to witness for the non-believers, and share their faith, not all Christians are called to be full-time preachers.
 For there are diversity of callings within the church.
 The apostle Paul explained, “And he gave some, apostles; and some, prophets; and some, evangelists; and some, pastors and teachers” (Ephesians 4:11).

-Those that are called to be preachers, they are to make this their constant work.
+Those that are called to be preachers, they are to make witnessing their constant work.
 Paul wrote to Timothy saying, “In the presence of God and of Christ Jesus . . .
 I give you this charge: Preach the word” (2 Timothy 4:1–2).
 And these ministers will have a unique urge to preach.
 Paul said, “Yet when I preach the gospel, I cannot boast, for I am compelled to preach.
 Woe to me if I do not preach the gospel!”
 (1 Corinthians 9:16).
-Jeremiah described that urge to preach as a “burning fire” (Jeremiah 20:8–9) that could not be quenched.
+Jeremiah described that urge to witness as a “burning fire” (Jeremiah 20:8–9) that could not be quenched.

 But how can a person know that he is called to be a preacher?
 If God is calling a Christian for the ministry, He will confirm His calling through His Word, the inner voice of the Holy Spirit, through Godly people in the church, and through open doors and opportunities to preach.
 Then, the prospective preacher must be examined by the church leadership by the requirements that outlined for elders in 1 Timothy 3 and Titus 1.
-These affirmations will confirm the calling of God to the ministry.
+These affirmations will confirm the calling of God to the ministry and to witnessing.

 In His service,